-Civil society or nongovernmental organizations (NGOs) grew rapidly in the Global South and former communist countries after the Cold War as part of Western countries’ push for democratization, economic development, and improved effectiveness of foreign aid.
+After the Cold War, civil society or nongovernmental organizations (NGOs) grew rapidly in the Global South and former communist countries as part of Western countries’ push for democratization, economic development, and improved effectiveness of foreign aid.
 For example, in Kenya, the number of non-church foreign NGOs grew from 37 to 134 between 1978 and 1987, and the number of local NGOs grew from 57 to 133 during the same time period (Fowler 1991).
 Today, the number of foreign and local NGOs active in Kenya is estimated to number over 7200, in addition to more than 300,000 community based organizations (USAID Sustainability Index 2015).
-Other countries echo a similar pattern, with foreign aid influxes partially fueling the NGO boom.
+Other countries follow a similar pattern, with foreign aid influxes partially fueling the NGO boom.

 But in the mid-to-late-1990s, a curious counter trend emerged: several developing countries began enacting laws that restricted the ability of NGOs (both foreign and domestic) to operate in their territories (Dupuy et al., 2015, 2016).
 Of particular interest, many laws restricted NGOs’ access to foreign funding.
 Moreover, in recent years, some developed countries such as Canada, Norway, and Israel have imposed restrictions on NGOs as well.

 The restrictions these laws impose are of different types (Dupuy et al., 2016).
-In Equatorial Guinea and Angola, government authorization is required for locally operating NGOs to receive funding from international sources, while Azerbaijan and Belarus require organizations to notify government regarding receipt of internationally-sourced funds.
+In Equatorial Guinea and Angola, government authorization is required for locally operating NGOs to receive funding from international sources, while Azerbaijan and Belarus require organizations to report receipt of internationally-sourced funds to the government.
 Vietnam forbids the receipt of international funds that will negatively aﬀect political order.
 Some governments set speciﬁc limits on the amounts of international ﬁnancing organizations can receive; for instance, the Algerian government has discretionary power to set a cap on how much foreign money NGOs can legally receive, while Ethiopia has determined that human rights organizations cannot receive more than 10% foreign funding.
 In terms of restrictions on the use of foreign funding, Zimbabwe prohibits such funding from being used on voter education, while Rwanda allows only 20% of funds to be used on administrative expenses.
 Several governments require regular and extensive reporting on the receipt and use of foreign funds, such as Indonesia, Burundi, and India.

 These legal restrictions reflect two ways in which the state is seeking to re-assert its sovereignty (Dupuy et al., 2016).
 First, states want to control the ability of foreign donors, private or governmental, to influence their domestic politics though financial support to NGOs.
-We view these as “border control” measures that assert the external sovereignty of the state (Andreas, 2000).
-Second, states are restricting the domestic political and economic space available to NGOs to function effectively.
-We view these as “within the border” actions that reassert the internal sovereignty of the state in relation to nonstate actors.
+We view these as “border control” measures that protect the external sovereignty of the state (Andreas, 2000).
+Second, states are limiting the domestic political and economic space available to NGOs to function effectively.
+We view these as “within the border” actions that defend the internal sovereignty of the state in relation to nonstate actors.
 These can include measures such as new registration laws and restrictions on lobbying that do not have a direct connection with border control measures.

-The new foreign funding laws, the issue this chapter focuses on, have elements of both “border control” and “within border” controls.
-Through these funding laws, governments seek to insulate domestic politics from outside influence exercised by foreign funders while also denying resources to domestic political opponents.
+This chapter focuses on the new foreign funding laws.
+These have elements of both “border control” and “within border” controls.
+Through these laws, governments seek to insulate domestic politics from outside influence exercised by foreign funders while also denying resources to domestic political opponents.
 Arguably, governments would be less worried about external funding if NGOs functioned in a depoliticized way.
 With the rise of rights-based approaches, however, NGOs often become aligned with opposition groups.
-Consequently, the new foreign funding laws have a “within border” dimension because they reflect the attempt by governments to deny resources to their political opposition.
-This chapter reports on the literature examining how the confluence of domestic and international considerations that motivate governments to enact foreign funding laws.
+Consequently, the new foreign funding laws have a “within border” dimension because they reflect the attempt by governments to deny resources to their political rivals.
+This chapter reports on the literature examining the confluence of domestic and international considerations that motivate governments to enact foreign funding laws.